Digital risk refers to all unexpected consequences that result from digital transformation and disrupt the achievement of business objectives.

 A data leak detection solution can discover any data leaks linked to your organization to provide both visibility and vulnerability insights into this commonly overlooked attack vector.

-Cybercriminals are always on the hunt for data leaks to arm their data breach campaigns.
-By remediating data leaks before they're discovered by cybercriminals, cybersecurity, and therefore all other categories of digital risk, will be protected.
+Cybercriminals are always searching for data leaks to arm their data breach campaigns.
+By remediating data leaks before cybercriminals discover them, cybersecurity, and therefore all other categories of digital risk, will be protected.

 Step 3.
 Keep Risk and Threat Models Updated

-With a digital footprint is established, all threat intelligence data can be collected to create a model of your threat landscape.
+With a digital footprint established, all threat intelligence data can be collected to create a model of your threat landscape.
+In addition, to improve cyber resiliency, organizations should also consider reviewing their incident response, business continuity, and disaster recovery plan to ensure all security teams can respond to all potential cyber risk factors.

 Step 5.
 Keep Vendors Compliant